jyutzler/Bridge-Systems/system.md

 After 2♥ or 2♠:
    * 2♠ (over 2♥) or 3♥ (over 2♠): forcing raise slam interest, no splinter
    * 3 of that major: invitational
-   * 3♠ (over 2♥), 4♣, 4♦, 4♥ (over 2♠): forcing raise, slam interest, that splinter
+   * 3♠ (over 2♥), 4♦, 4♥ (over 2♠): forcing raise, slam interest, that splinter
    * 4 of that major: signoff
-   * 4NT after any forcing raise is Blackwood

 After any response:
    * 2NT: invitational with an unbid major
    * 3♣, 3♦: five cards, slam interest
    * 3NT: signoff with an unbid major (choice of games)
+   * 4♣: Gerber
    * 4NT: quantitative

 #### Jacoby Transfer
 The Jacoby Transfer shows a five-card major.
 After a 1NT opening (or overcall if systems are on - see Defensive Bidding):
-   * 2♦ = transfer to hearts
+   * 2♦: transfer to hearts
-   * 2♥ = transfer to spades
+   * 2♥: transfer to spades

 Opener accepts the transfer, though he can jump to the three level with 17 points and four-card support for responder’s major.
 For example:

 1NT — 2♦

-   * 2♥ = normal acceptance of the transfer
+   * 2♥: normal acceptance of the transfer
-   * 3♥ = 17 points and four-card heart support
+   * 3♥: 17 points and four-card heart support

 If, after the transfer is accepted, responder bids a new suit, that is natural and game forcing.
 Possible calls after the accepted transfer are:

 1NT — 2♥ — 2♠
-   * Pass = content to play 2♠
+   * Pass: content to play 2♠
-   * 2NT = invitational with a five-card suit
+   * 2NT: invitational with a five-card suit
       * Pass or 3♠: minimum
       * 3NT or 4♠: maximum
-   * 3♣, 3♦ = natural and game forcing (4+)
+   * 3♣, 3♦: natural and game forcing (4+)
-   * 3NT = asking for a choice between 3NT and 4♠
+   * 3NT: asking for a choice between 3NT and 4♠
-   * 4NT = quantitative invitation to 6♠ or 6NT with a five-card suit
+   * 4NT: quantitative invitation to 6♠ or 6NT with a five-card suit
+   * 5NT: Grand Slam Force (asking to bid 7 with 2 of top 3 honors)
+   * 6♠: pick a slam (pass or correct)

 #### Single-suited Hands
 The Texas Transfer shows a six-card major.
 After a 1NT or 2NT opening or overcall (if systems are on):

-   * 4♦ = transfer to hearts
+   * 4♦: transfer to hearts
-   * 4♥ = transfer to spades
+   * 4♥: transfer to spades

 Opener must accept the transfer.